Spotting a dry patch of grass in your yard is one of many signs of a potential gas leak. That's why you should rely on all of your senses and:

-- Dirt or water being blown into the air
+- Dirt, water or debris being blown in the air

 - Dead or dying vegetation (in an otherwise moist area) over or near pipeline areas